• Skip to primary navigation

 Rate Recipe Print

-Here's a delicious palak paneer recipe that's easy to make at home and healthier than take-out.
+Here's a delicious palak paneer recipe that's easy to make at home.
 Fresh paneer is pan-seared to golden perfection, then folded into a creamy spinach gravy.
 Serve it with rice or naan for a flavorful meal that's ready in just 40 minutes!

 Ingredients